Periodontal Disease Treatment Gettysburg PA

 What are the risks of untreated gum disease?

 Untreated gum disease can lead to tooth loss, gum recession, and bone deterioration.
-It is also linked to systemic health issues like heart disease, diabetes, and stroke.
-Early detection and treatment are crucial to preventing these serious complications.
+It’s also linked to systemic health issues like heart disease, diabetes, and stroke.
+Early detection and treatment are important to preventing these serious complications.

 Can gum disease affect overall health?

-If you have any changes in your gum health, please contact our office at (717) 853-1552.
+If you have any changes in your gum health, please call Dr. Tempel at (717) 853-1552.
 You can also request a dental appointment on our website.
+We’re here to provide periodontal disease treatment in Gettysburg, PA, and the surrounding areas.